Is there really water on Mars?

 That isn't the only new question scientists can look forward to tackling in future missions.
 The Phoenix also shed light on the red planet's humidity by using a spiky thermal and conductivity probe to detect rising and falling levels of water vapor in the air.
 Perplexingly enough, none of this moisture seems to collect on or in the thoroughly dry soil.

-If Phoenix doesn't rise from the ashes in the Martian springtime, NASA will have to wait a few years before it lands a fresh set of electronic eyes on the planet's surface.
-The next mission to Mars is slated for a 2013 launch, when MAVEN, the Mars Atmosphere and Volatile Evolution spacecraft, makes its way to the red planet to study what might have happened to its atmosphere.
-The planet's atmosphere is currently so thin that exposed water can only remain stable in a solid or gaseous form.
-Scientists hope MAVEN will shed more light on Mars' wet past and if life in any form has ever existed on the planet.
-But for now, we know that there really is water on Mars.
-It's just not in the form that fills up your water glass.
+The next mission to Mars was slated for a 2013 launch, when MAVEN, the Mars Atmosphere and Volatile Evolution spacecraft, made its way to the red planet to study what might have happened to its atmosphere.
+Scientists hoped MAVEN would shed more light on Mars' wet past and if life in any form has ever existed on the planet.
+But what did they find?

 Advertisement